primefaces/primefaces/docs/15_0_0/core/errorhandling.md

 ## Render Response Exceptions
-To support exception handling in the `RENDER_RESPONSE` phase, it's required to set the `javax.faces.FACELETS_BUFFER_SIZE` parameter.
+To support exception handling in the `RENDER_RESPONSE` phase, it's required to set the `jakarta.faces.FACELETS_BUFFER_SIZE` parameter.
 Otherwise you will probably see a ServletException with "Response already committed" message.

 ## Exception Logging